MarkSnyderJNPR/AWS_Control_Tower_vSRX/KNOWN.md

 ## 9. AWS region
 Currently hard coded to us-east-1.
 Should be noted that AWS Control Tower, is not offered in all AWS regions.

+## 10. CIDRs
+There should be 5 cidr class b blocks for each account.
+1 block for each available VPC.
+At this time, there is no plan for integrating AWS IPAM.